Join millions of Canadians who have already trusted Loans Canada

 When the economy is weak, consumer spending may lag.
 Not only are people less likely to spend money on everyday things, but they’ll also be less likely to buy a home.
 In this scenario, demand for housing can drop, leading to a subsequent dip in property values.

-During these periods, mortgages with a very high loan-to-value (LTV) ratio — which is the loan amount borrowed relative to the appraised value of a home — may be at risk of ending up underwater.
+During these periods, mortgages with a very high loan-to-value (LTV) ratio may be at risk of ending up underwater.
+This happens when the loan amount borrowed is higher relative to the appraised value of a home.

 Missed Mortgage Payments